intel-analytics/ipex-llm/docs/docs/APIdocs/layers/optim/DistriOptimizer.md

 * **model**

 A neural network model.
-May a layer, a sequence of layers or a graph of layers.
+May be a layer, a sequence of layers or a graph of layers.

 * **data**

 Your training data.
-As we train models on Spark, one of the most common distributed data structure is RDD.Of course you can use DataFrame, Please check the BigDL pipeline example.
+As we train models on Spark, one of the most common distributed data structures is RDD.
+Of course you can use DataFrame.
+Please check the BigDL pipeline example.

 The element in the RDD is Sample, which is actually a sequence of Tensors.
 You need to convert your data record(image, audio, text)